Two fluid anisotropic dark energy models in a scale invariant theory: Some Cosmological Models

-The pressure anisotropies in the form of skewness parameters, $\delta, \eta$ and $\gamma$, normalised to the functional $\chi(m)$ are shown in Figure-5 as function of redshift.
+The skewness parameters normalised to the functional $\chi(m)$ are shown in Figure-5 as function of redshift.
 Since the behaviour of the functional $\frac{F}{\rho_d}$ is the same for all the cases of $\varepsilon$, we have only plotted the skewness parameters for a representative $\varepsilon =-\frac{2}{3}$.
 The skewness parameters closely depend on the behaviour of $\frac{F}{\rho_d}$.
 Therefore, we have shown $\frac{F}{\rho_d}$ for $\varepsilon =-\frac{2}{3}$ as a function of $z$ alongside of the skewness parameters for a quick reference.
 The behaviour of $\frac{F}{\rho_d}$ is clearly reflected in the behaviour of skewness parameters.
 As expected, the skewness parameter along x-axis , $\delta$, vanishes implying that along x-axis, the cosmic fluid has a pressure equal to the total pressure.
 The pressure anisotropies maintain almost a constant value from some early times to considerably late phase of cosmic evolution.
 At large cosmic time, the magnitudes of pressure anisotropies tend to increase.
 It is certain that, the behaviour of $\eta$ is just opposite to that of $\gamma$. $\gamma$ is positive whereas $\eta$ is negative all through the cosmic evolution.
-It is interesting to note that, for $n=\frac{2}{m+1}$, the skewness parameters $\delta,\gamma, \eta$ along with the equation of state parameter $\omega_d$ become independent of time.
-In other words, for this particular choice of the exponent $n$, the anisotropic pressures along different directions maintain a constant barotropic relationship with the rest energy density and throughout the cosmic evolution, the pressure anisotropy is maintained.

-In the present work, we have also investigated the role of scale invariance on the dark energy equation of state.
-In the absence of scale invariance, the dark energy equation of state remains completely in the phantom region with much larger negative values than the scale invariant model.
-Also, the cosmological constant in the field equations plays a greater role.
-In its absence, the dark energy equation of state parameter is found to remain in the positive domain throughout the cosmic expansion history.
+Interestingly $\delta,\gamma, \eta$ and $\omega_d$ become independent of time for $n=\frac{2}{m+1}$.
+In the absence of scale invariance, $\omega_d$ remains completely in the phantom region with much larger negative values than the scale invariant model.
+In the absence of the cosmological constant, $\omega_d$ is found to remain in the positive domain throughout the cosmic expansion history.